What is Option Adjusted Spread?

 - The option-adjusted spread is a constant spread which is added to the prevailing interest rates to discount the cash flows.
 Such discounted cash flows sum to the theoretical value of the security which in turn indicates the market price of the security.

-- OAS uses a number of scenarios carrying possibilities of numerous interest rate paths which are calibrated to the security yield curve.
+- OAS uses a number of scenarios carrying possibilities of numerous interest rate paths that are calibrated to the security yield curve.
 The cash flows are determined along all the paths and the results are used in arriving at the price of the security.

 - In the collateralized mortgage obligation (CMO) market, the OAS on amortization class tranches goes along with the life of the tranches.
 OAS for shorter maturities is lesser, for medium-term notes is higher with the highest spread on longer-term notes.
 Hence, OAS turns out to be a bell-shaped curve.